Sarah Huckabee Sanders: In popular culture

-In 2010, Sanders was named one of Times "40 under 40" in politics.
-At the 2018 White House Correspondents Dinner, comedienne Michelle Wolf made several jokes at Sanders's expense.
-Maggie Haberman of The New York Times tweeted, "That @PressSec sat and absorbed intense criticism of her physical appearance, her job performance, and so forth, instead of walking out, on national television, was impressive."
+Some women in the press corps took offense at Wolf's joke, with Maggie Haberman of The New York Times tweeting, "That @PressSec sat and absorbed intense criticism of her physical appearance, her job performance, and so forth, instead of walking out, on national television, was impressive."
 MSNBC co-host Mika Brzezinski responded, "Watching a wife and mother be humiliated on national television for her looks is deplorable."